 This Day in History: Private Henry Johnson’s bravery in World War I

-On or around this day in 1892, an American hero is born.
-Private Henry Johnson would go on to save a fellow soldier during World War I. His bravery earned him a Medal of Honor, but it also earned him a French Croix de Guerre.
+On this day in 1918, an American hero saves the life of his fellow soldier.
+Private Henry Johnson’s bravery came during World War I. It would not only earn him a Medal of Honor, but it also earned him a French Croix de Guerre.

 Perhaps no one expected the 5’4” railroad porter from Albany to become such a hero?

 Soon after the United States entered World War I, Johnson enlisted in an all-black regiment.
 The 369th Infantry departed for France by the end of 1917, where they would serve under French command.